DominicOram/mx-bluesky-fork/docs/developer/serial-crystallography-on-i24/how-to/run-a-collection.rst

 For more details on the pump probe settings see `Dynamics and fixed targets <https://confluence.diamond.ac.uk/display/MXTech/Dynamics+and+fixed+targets>`__

-III - **Save the parameters**

-**This step cannot be skipped!**

-Once all of the previous steps have been completed - and before running a collection - all parameters have to be saved using the ``Set parameters`` button so that they can be applied to the collection.
-A copy parameter file will be saved along with the chip map (if applicable) in the data directory at collection time.

-IV - **Run a collection**
+III - **Run a collection**

 Once all parameters have been set, press ``Start`` to run the collection.
 A stream log will show what is going on in the terminal.

+**NOTE** As of version ``1.0.0``, the ``Set parameters`` button has been removed and the parameters will now be read from the edm and applied to the collection directly once the ``Start`` button is pressed.
+For previous versions however, the button must still be pressed before starting the collection.
+A copy of the parameter file and chip map (if applicable) will still be saved in the data directory at collection time.